zafarali/learning-angular/README.md

 Which will print out `Hello John Doe!
 You are from Canada Hello Jane Doe!
 You are from Canada`.
 This demonstrates the point.
 * Broadcasting and Emmiting
 `$emit(name, args)` will allow an event to be executed in current and parent scopes. `$broadcast(name,args)` will allow an event to be executed in current and child scopes.
 This will be demonstrated in future pages but can be seen very nicely on this page [Scope Events Propagation](https://docs.angularjs.org/guide/scope#scope-events-propagation).
+[See bottom topic on this for more information](#Scope-Communcation)
 * `Controller as` Syntax allows us to refer to the Controller by an *alias*:
 ```html
 <script> function MyLongCtrlName(){